bcumming/hpcadv-2025/slides.md

 # The Climate and Weather Platform

 The Climate and Weather Platform is part of the Alps research infrastructure:
-* "Santis": a GH200 based cluster on Alps
+* "Santis": a GH200 based vCluster on Alps operated by CSCS.
-* the main partners are **C2SM**, Exclaim and MeteoSchweiz.
+* the main partners are **C2SM**, Exclaim and MeteoSchweiz (MCH).

 Initially I provided the software environments:
 * An `icon` environment for building and running ICON on Santis;
-* `mch` environments for MeteoSchweiz production;
+* `mch` environments for MCH production (on MCH systems);
 * environments for R&D and analysis.

-C2SM created their own pipeline for deploying uenv:
+C2SM and MCH _enthusiastically_ created a pipeline for deploying uenv:
-* C2SM and MeteoSchweiz software stacks are no longer under sole management by CSCS;
+* C2SM and MCH software stacks are no longer under sole management by CSCS;
-* C2SM are actively updating [their recipes](https://github.com/C2SM/software-stack-recipes/pull/6).
+* C2SM are actively creating and updating [recipes](https://github.com/C2SM/software-stack-recipes/pull/6).

+Smaller communities and individual users are also building and sharing uenv.

 ---